Boosting Member Acquisition for Medical Practice

 🌟 What We Learned & Improved

-5/5 users said they could easily find the information they needed when searching for a primary care physician.
+• 5/5 users found the landing page clear and comprehensive when searching for a primary care physician.

-1 user recommended adding the full address below the map to better gauge distance from their location.
+• 1/5 users wanted the full office address shown under the map to better gauge the location’s distance from them.

-Renamed CTA from “Schedule Meet & Greet” to “Speak with Our Team” to lower perceived commitment.
+• Reframed the CTA: Changed "Schedule Meet & Greet" to "Speak with Our Team" for a softer, more inviting tone.